 Once you’re established, it’s not as hard as many people say to keep a stream of work coming in.

-So, without further ado, here are ten tips for Upwork and other freelance job boards.
+So, with my credibility (hopefully) proved you, here are my tips for Upwork and other freelance job boards.
 These are all things that have worked well over many years of using Upwork (and oDesk and eLance before that!)

-(If you don’t yet know how the freelance job boards work, read the freelancing for beginners article first).
+(If you don’t yet know how the freelance job boards work, you may want to read the freelancing for beginners article first).

-With overall 100,000 freelance roles available at any one time on Upwork alone, finding the perfect match for your skills is always going to be a bit of a “needle in haystack” scenario – which is why gaining mastery of all the search features is essential.
+With typically over 100,000 freelance roles available at any one time on Upwork alone, finding the perfect match for your skills is always going to be a bit of a “needle in haystack” scenario – which is why gaining mastery of all the search features is essential.

 Before even looking at the general listings of jobs in your preferred categories, it’s worth doing individual searches for words that are specific to your specialist knowledge.
 For example, if you are a cryptocurrency writer, or know all about Hong Kong, it’s well worth searching for those words and phrases specifically, before casting your net wider.